Can I advertise on Manhattan Nest?

 My comment wasn’t posted!
 What gives?

 All comments coming from first-time commenters on Manhattan Nest have to be approved before they display on the site, and sometimes I can’t do that right away.
 Don’t worry, I will!
 Otherwise, comments are occasionally moderated if they are overtly rude, harassing, or mean-spirited toward either me or other readers.
 Constructive criticism is OK, but please do not leave such comments anonymously.
 If you have something to say, you should at the very least be willing to stand by your opinions with a real e-mail address.
+And while the comments sections is a fabulous place to have a real dialogue, comments made explicitly to promote your own site are considered spam.
+Filling out the URL field in a comment will link your name to the URL—there is no reason to add an additional URL to your site in the comments, unless of course you are referencing a particular post.

 Why don’t you post more often?